Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] Required secrets: Shared Access Authorization token.
 Storage location: Azure Storage with HTTPS access.
 - [ ] Required secrets: Shared Access Authorization token.
 Storage location: Azure Storage with HTTPS access.
 - [ ] Required secrets: Username and password.
 Storage location: Azure Storage with HTTP access.

+### To resolve the current technical issue, what should you do to the Register-AzureRmAutomationDscNode command?

+- [x] Change the value of the ConfigurationMode parameter.
+- [ ] Replace the Register-AzureRmAutomationDscNode cmdlet with Register-AzureRmAutomationScheduledRunbook.
+- [ ] Add the AllowModuleOverwrite parameter.
+- [ ] Add the DefaultProfile parameter.